 We groove the blades for rigidity to dampen vibration and noise.
 Many cheap fans fail when the aluminum blades develop stress cracks at the hub screws and the blade goes flying off, so we manage the vibration to prevent this failure.
 Our blades are groovy to give you only good vibes.

 Are these fans portable?

 Yes.
 Take them with you to the campground, Hawaii, jobsite, fishing lodge, or wherever else you go to watch TV.
 Because they are easy to hang and plug in, you can quickly remove and reinstall them to get big air anywhere.
-Also, you will love the fans so much that you will exclude them when you sell the house, and put them in the U-Haul’s front seat beside you with your peculiar brother-in-law.
-Look at him over there eating beef jerky, wondering how to ask you for another loan.
+For large buildings, you can move them to areas where seasonal work is being done, or areas that require temporary cooling.
+Maybe your awesome brother-in-law will do it while you eat beef jerky and point?

 Do they come assembled?

 The fans come fully assembled, except you must re-mount the motor.
 We mount the motor sideways for shipping, so you simply turn it around and tighten the belt.
 Easy Peasy.
 This is not IKEA.

 Isn’t this just a barrel fan mounted horizontally?

 Similar in appearance, but huge differences.
 Our Super Duty Fans are a clean sheet design to specifically move big air from the heavens, and address the special needs of a ceiling fan with regards to airflow and safety.
 The motors are suitable for vertical orientation, the airflow shape is manipulated for even cooling, the round frame is shaped specifically to resist twisting and distorting when hung, and the steel crossbar frame holds it all together firmly and provides a safe mounting system.